 - Decide what you’re going to switch to, as there are countless options.
 Consider protein, texture, sourcing, and any health conditions at play.
 Textures of canned/wet food include pate, shredded, or stews.
 For raw food, some can be chunky or finer in texture.

 Simply take a pea-sized amount and spread it thinly and evenly along the entire bottom of the dish you are using.
-Then, take your normal food (it doesn’t matter if it is kibble or wet) and put it directly on top.
+Then, take your normal food (kibble or wet) and put it directly on top.

 At this point, it is important to not mix the food.
 The small amount in the bottom of the dish is to simply introduce the aroma of the new food, and not necessarily get them to consume it.
 Serve the meal as you normally would without making a big deal about it.
 Be sure that you do not hover or stare at your cat – simply go about your activities as you normally would.
 Cats tend to pick up on energy and stress, and you want to avoid introducing any new variables.